Kataclan/cards-against-flora/README.md

 Project status
 ============================

 When you run the app, a loading gif appears until a promise is resolved. that promise mocks fetching cards from database.
 When this cards are loaded, then you are redirected to /cards to see the Cards List.

-From now, you can select an existing card and delete it.
+Available features:
+ - Add card.
+ - Delete card.
+ - Edit card.

 - [ ] Features
   - [x] Add immutability to the State